openebs-archive/openebs-docs/docs/using_minikube.md

 ### Verifying that Minikube is Configured

-Check that minikube is configured and is using the following command.
+Check that minikube is configured using the following command.

     minikube status